What’s in a Green Tea Shot: Easy Recipe & Ingredients Guide

 Add about half an ounce of lemon-lime soda to each shot glass gently.
 Pour slowly to avoid creating too many bubbles that overflow the glass messily.
 The soda gives the shot its signature light green color immediately upon contact.

 The color change happens right before your eyes as the ingredients mix.
-I serve immediately while the soda still has carbonation and fizz for the best taste.
+I serve immediately, while the soda is still carbonated and fizzy, for the best taste.

 Easiest Green Tea Shot Recipe with Alcohol